ATARI VCS/2600 FAQ

 A: There were 2 different boxes for the original VCS model in 1977.
 6 artwork photos were changed between them:

-The reason for why the artwork was changed is related to a story about someone in Florida who sued Atari for having a picture of a chess piece on the box when Atari didn't offer a chess cartridge.
-The story has its roots in an article that appeared in the March 1983 issue of IEEE Spectrum magazine that featured a quote from then-VP of the VCS Development group Larry Kaplan:
+The reason for why the artwork was changed is related to a story about someone in Florida who sued Atari for having a picture of a chess piece on the box when Atari didn't offer a chess cartridge:

 A: The black lines are the result of using a programming trick developed by Larry Kaplan that uses what's called an HMOVE command.
 If an HMOVE is initiated immediately after HBlank starts (which is the case when HMOVE is used as documented), the [HMOVE] signal is latched and used to delay the end of the HBlank by exactly 8 CLK, or two counts of the HSync Counter.
 This is achieved in the TIA by resetting the HB (HBlank) latch on the [LRHB] (Late Reset H-Blank) counter decode rather than the normal [RHB] (Reset H-Blank) decode.
 The extra HBlank time shifts everything except the Playfield right by 8 pixels, because the position counters will now resume counting 8 CLK later than they would have without the HMOVE.
 This is also the source of the HMOVE 'comb' effect; the extended HBlank hides the normal playfield output for the first 8 pixels of the line:

-Here's an excerpt from an article that appeared in the March 1983 issue of IEEE Spectrum magazine, explaining what led to its development:
+Here's an excerpt from an article that appeared in the March 1983 issue of IEEE spectrum, explaining what led to its development:

 A: After checking manuals for most of the early VCS titles, 4 were found to have a 2:16 minute time limit:

 These games end using different time limits or rely on scoring limits: